 In the old Japan, sword smiths produced folded steel blades.
 The best and most expensive blades used lamination.
 Monosteel was not used back then.
 Reason for this is that carbon steel in those days was of very poor quality.
 The carbon was not distributed evenly and a monosteel blade would be very unreliable with harder and softer spots in the blade.
 Therefor sword smiths had to fold the steel several thousands of times to get an evenly distribution of carbon in the blade.

 Today the quality of carbon steel is very good and carbon is evenly distributed in the steel.
-So today it is not necessary to fold a blade to make it strong.
-But if you want a Japanese sword that is in all aspects traditionally made, you will choose a folded blade anyway.
+So it is not necessary to fold a blade to make it strong.
+But if you want a Japanese sword that is traditionally made in all aspects, you will choose a folded blade anyway.
 Perhaps you will even go for a kobuse lamination blade.

 Kobuse blades are folded steel blades that have a very hard 1095 carbon steel core and edge, and softer 1060 steel sides and back.
 This construction gives your Japanese sword even more flexibility to handle the impact of the cut.